A New Day (The Wire): Politics

 Rawls meets with Daniels and passes him the investigation.
-He tells Daniels that in minor cases he can issue a summary judgment or pass the case to a trial board.
+He tells Daniels that in minor cases, Daniels can issue a summary judgment or pass the case to a trial board.
 Daniels asks Rawls what City Hall would want, and to Daniels' surprise, Rawls tells him to do the right thing.

 The following morning, Carcetti visits the Department of Public Works and tells them to tow an abandoned vehicle that he noticed.
 He does not offer the location of the vehicle.
 This galvanizes the department into action.
-He offers similar instructions to the Department of Parks and Recreation, telling them that a constituent called and asked them to clean up a hazardous playground in her area, but again, does not reveal a location.
+He offers similar instructions to the Department of Parks and Recreation, telling them that a constituent called and asked them to clean up a hazardous playground in her area, but again, he does not reveal a location.
 He repeats the trick at the water department.
 All three departments initiate a flurry of activity soon afterwards.

 Senator Davis and Burrell play golf and discuss the summary judgment Daniels has issued.
 Burrell believes the punishment of two weeks' extra duty is too lenient for the ministers.
 Burrell arrogantly suggests that he is the only person who knows how to play the game.

 Carcetti has a disappointing budget meeting and learns that it will be difficult to muster the funds he needs to re-energize the police department.

 Rawls introduces the policy change to his commanders and is met with pessimism from the patrol division commander.
 Rawls insists that they follow the mayor's orders.
-Daniels approaches Rawls after the meeting to request reconstituting the Major Crimes Unit under his command in the Criminal Investigations Division.
-Rawls approves Daniels's suggestion.
-Deputy Commissioner of Administration Stan Valchek tells Rawls that he is smart to support Daniels as he is likely to be the next commissioner.
+Daniels approaches Rawls after the meeting to request reconstitution of the Major Crimes Unit under his command in the Criminal Investigations Division.
+Rawls approves Daniels' suggestion.
+Deputy Commissioner of Administration Stan Valchek tells Rawls that he is smart to support Daniels, as he is likely to be the next commissioner.
 Rawls is surprised at the assertion, thinking that he himself would be next in line.
 Amused, Valchek tells Rawls there is no way he could become commissioner given Baltimore's African American majority, and points to Daniels's rapid promotions as evidence of his grooming.